 Trigger Warning: This article contains references to self-harm and suicide.
 If you feel your child is affected by these issues and needs to talk, Childline is ready to listen.
-The service can be reached at any time by chatting online at Childline.ie, calling 1800 66 66 66 or sending a text to 50101.
+The service can be reached at any time by chatting online at Childline.ie or calling 1800 66 66 66.

 Viral challenges come and go, and many of them aren’t likely to put us in serious danger.
 Many of them make us laugh (like the Flip The Switch challenge or the Mannequin challenge) or raise much-needed funds for charity.